 Required core courses (8-9 hours): ENSC 505, 506, 510, and a 3- or 4- hour 400- or 500-level statistics course.
 Thesis (1-6 hours): ENSC 599 or Final Research Paper (1-3 hours): ENSC 597.
-Required emphasis courses (9 hours): ENSC 540, 570, and either ENSC 528/528L or 520.
+Required emphasis courses (9 hours): ENSC 550, 573, and either ENSC 528/528L or 520.
 Electives: 9 hours minimum.

-6) Environmental Toxicology

-Required core courses (8-9 hours): ENSC 505, 506, 510, and a 3- or 4-hour 400- or 500-level statistics course.

-Thesis (1-6 hours): ENSC 599 or Final Research Paper (1-3 hours): ENSC 597.
-Required emphasis courses (9 hours): ENSC 520 or 528, 531, and 535 or 540 Electives: 9 hours minimum, including ENSC 595 (Current Topics in Environmental Toxicology).

 Within the first semester of study, the student must select a graduate faculty member as thesis (or non-thesis) chairperson for graduate degree committee.
 The chairperson will advise the student on course work and research.
 Within the first year of study, the graduate degree committee must be complete, consisting of the chairperson and two or more additional graduate faculty members.
 The graduate degree committee should consist of faculty with expertise or interests that are appropriate to the student's academic background, goals, and career interests.
 The graduate degree committee and the student will develop a research project outline and will determine before the work begins whether the project is to result in a thesis or a non-thesis paper.
 The research project is then approved for initiation and supervised by the committee chairperson.

 EXIT REQUIREMENTS

 Following the completion of the program of study, including the thesis or non-thesis paper, the student will present the thesis or non-thesis paper, open to the public, to the graduate committee for critique and must pass a final oral examination administered by the graduate committee.

-MASTER OF SCIENCE IN EDUCATION

 SECONDARY EDUCATION/FOREIGN LANGUAGES

 The Department of Foreign Languages and Literature, in cooperation with the Department of Curriculum and Instruction, offers foreign language teaching fields in French, German, and Spanish as part of the Master of Science in Education (MSEd) degree in secondary education.
 In addition to meeting the general requirements for admission to the Graduate School and the requirements of the School of Education for admission for study in this program, applicants who wish to pursue a foreign language teaching field within the graduate program in secondary education must receive the approval of the Department of Foreign Languages and Literature.

 A jointly advised program ordinarily including 15 hours in French, German, or Spanish will be designed, taking into account each prospective student's background and interests.
 Throughout the program, it is important to consult with the program advisor in the Department of Foreign Languages and Literature before enrolling in any foreign language courses.
 Upon completion of the program, students must have accumulated at least 42 semester hours in either French, German, or Spanish (graduate and undergraduate course work combined).
 Thus, students admitted to the program with less than 27 hours of acceptable undergraduate work will be required to complete more than 15 graduate hours in the selected foreign language in order to satisfy degree requirements.
 Students must achieve a 3.0 (A=4.0) grade point average in course work in the selected foreign language, as well as an overall average of 3.0.
 For further information, see "Secondary Education" in another section of this chapter.

 GEOGRAPHICAL STUDIES

 Contact: Graduate Program Director

 Application Deadlines: